ibm-cloud-docs/ibm-cloud-provider-for-terraform/provision-vsi-vpc.md

    ```
    {: screen}

-6. Log in to your VPC VSI by using the `ssh` command that is listed at the end of your CLI output of the previous step.
+6. Log in to your VPC VSI by using the `ssh` command that is listed at the end of your command line output of the previous step.

    ```
    ssh root@169.61.123.231